YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 - If the :code:`C.ydb_buffer_t` structures referenced by :code:`cbuftary` have not yet been allocated, return the STRUCTNOTALLOCD error.
-- If :code:`idx` is greater than :code:`elemsAlloc`, return a zero length string and an error return of INSUFFSUBS.
+- If :code:`idx` is greater than :code:`elemsAlloc`, make no changes and return an INSUFFSUBS error.
-- If :code:`newLen` is greater than the :code:`len_alloc` field of the referenced :code:`C.ydb_buffer_t`, make no changes and return with an error return of INVSTRLEN.
+- If :code:`newLen` is greater than the :code:`len_alloc` field of the referenced :code:`C.ydb_buffer_t`, make no changes and return an INVSTRLEN error.
 - Otherwise, set the :code:`len_used` field of the referenced :code:`C.ydb_buffer_t` to :code:`newLen`.